 A good workflow is essential because it means that you’re clear on what needs to be done, you’re more productive, and you’re doing it more efficiently.
 Every team member will feel good about what they’re doing and will thus be more confident.
 And when people are confident and passionate, they’ll produce better content for you.

-For some teams, all it may take is signing up to a collaborative communication system like Trello or CoSchedule.
 For others, it make take some more work.
 Either way, if you do some planning and make your expectations clear, you’ll see the difference almost instantly.

 Defining Your Workflow